Lesbian, Gay, Bisexual, Transgender and Queer Student Resources

 In January 2009, the Counseling Center and the Rainbow Alliance launched a campus-wide "Safe Zone" project to increase the visibility of LGBT allies throughout the Lehman campus.
-People who identified themselves as LGBT or who are active allies of the LGBT community were asked to participate by attending an initial training workshop.
-They were then asked to wear or post the "Safe Zone" graphic and to visibly identify themselves on campus as people who are educated about sexual orientation and gender identity, and who oppose bigotry and hatred directed at LGBT people.
+People who identified themselves as LGBTQ or who are active allies of the LGBTQ community were asked to participate by attending an initial training workshop.
+They were then asked to wear or post the "Safe Zone" graphic and to visibly identify themselves on campus as people who are educated about sexual orientation and gender identity, and who oppose bigotry and hatred directed at LGBTQ people.
 Safe Zone stickers, posters, and buttons can be seen throughout the campus.

 List of Safe Zone Ally Community Members

 The following Lehman faculty are participants in the Safe Zone initiative:

 - Merrill Parra, Director, Office of Student Disability Services

 - Prof. Stuart Chen-Hayes, Counseling, Leadership, Literacy, and Special Education

 It's easy to become a member of the "Safe Zone" community.
 Simply attend a "Safe Zone" one-hour training workshop.
 At the end of the workshop you will receive your Safe Zone materials to make yourself visible to the community, along with a resource guide.
 "Safe Zone" trainings are held each semester; workshops are offered for staff and students separately.

 The training workshop ensures that all community members have a common level of basic knowledge and the tools needed to be an effective “safe” person for LGBTQ students and people who are questioning their own sexual orientation or gender identity.
 The training covers the following topics: